If you are looking for a thorough comparative review of two popular handheld massagers from Pure Wave and Theragun, then you are in the right place!

 The Pure Wave has two massaging motors and you actually get two massagers in one.

-The Theragun G3Pro has 2 speeds: 1750 and 2400 RPM.
+The Theragun Prime can cover any speed in the range from 1750 – 2400 RPM.
 With a stroke length of 16 mm, the distance traveled with each revolution is relatively long and it packs A LOT of power.

 3. Lightweight Design

-The massagers have a sturdy and lightweight design, but the CM7 is noticeably lighter than the G3Pro.
+The massagers have a sturdy and lightweight design.
+The CM7 is slightly lighter than the Prime, but at just 200 grams, there is not much of a difference to note.

-The Theragun also comes with a handy carrying case.
+The Theragun also comes with a handy carrying case, increasing its portability.

-When comparing the looks of each massager, I think it is safe to say that most people would agree that the G3Pro looks a lot cooler and that there is a certain “wouw” factor to it.
+When comparing the looks of each massager, I think it is safe to say that most people would agree that the Prime looks a lot cooler and that there is a certain “wow” factor to it.

 4. Price Difference – Justified?

-The Theragun G3Pro packs more power, is of a newer handheld massager generation, includes 2 changeable batteries and has a carrying case.
+The Theragun Prime packs more power, is of a newer handheld massager generation, and includes a carrying case.

 Unlike the CM7 it is designed for professionals, and it is probably going to last much longer.

-While I am no mechanical engineer, I would assume the G3Pro to be of a much more durable build.
-After all, the G3Pro is designed for professionals like physical therapists and the CM7 is designed for normal consumers.
+While I am no mechanical engineer, I would assume the Prime to be of a much more durable build.
+After all, the Prime is designed for professionals like physical therapists and the CM7 is designed for normal consumers.

 To back that assumption up, it is specifically written in the CM7 user manual that the unit should be expected to break down much faster if used for commercial use.

-Based on all this, it makes sense that you are charged a higher price for the Theragun, but with the significantly higher price tag (3-4 times more expensive), it is not going to be for everyone.
+Based on all this, it makes sense that you are charged a higher price for the Theragun.
+But with the significantly higher price tag, it is not going to be for everyone.

 Making The Buyer Decision

-As mentioned the Theragun will cost you somewhere around 3-4 times more than the Pure Wave.
+As mentioned the Theragun will cost you somewhere a little over 2x compared to Pure Wave.

-Even if you and your whole family are heavy users, you are still saving a significant sum of money if you have to replace the CM7 at some point.
+Even if you and your whole family are heavy users, you can still replace the CM7 at some point for less money than buying the Prime.

-If you are a physical therapist or buying the massager for use in a gym, then the strong durability and convenience of batteries could be worth it.
+If you are a physical therapist or buying the massager for heavy use in a gym, then the strong durability and power could make the Prime worth your money.